BLE-LTER/ble-handbook/handbook.md

 3. A Box spreadsheet for purposes of (I surmise) LTER/NSF reporting requirements.

+<a id="mailing-list-admin"></a>
 ## Mailing list admin

 We maintain several mailing lists for BLE LTER.
 Distribution and management are based on [UTLists](utlists.utexas.edu), which in turn is based on Sympa software.
+Only list members can send messages.
+Messages are not moderated.
+Replies to messages from others will be sent to the entire list, i.e., default reply behavior is reply-all.
+Email the original poster directly for tangential thoughts, specific questions, etc.

+List members can invite others to join, but a list owner must approve once a person has been invited.
+An Nguyen, Tim Whiteaker, Christina Bonsell, and Nathan McTigue own the lists.

 There are three lists as of Feb 2020:

 1. [ble-lter-all@utlists.utexas.edu](ble-lter-all@utlists.utexas.edu)

 Includes everybody: PIs, PMs, IMs, students, postdocs.
 Excludes affiliates on a case by case basis.
-2020 PI meeting in Anchoraged agreed on using a listserv like this for potential paper and project discussions.
+2020 PI meeting in Anchorage agreed on using a listserv like this for potential paper and project discussions.
+Since potential works could be discussed, this list is limited to BLE people only.

 2. [ble-lter-pi@utlists.utexas.edu](ble-lter-pi@utlists.utexas.edu)

-Includes all PIs and project managers.
+Includes all PIs, IMs, and project managers.

 3. [ble-lter-student@utlists.utexas.edu](ble-lter-student@utlists.utexas.edu)